 They sat quietly, Sammy trying to find a way to get the boy to talk some more.

-“A parent loves a child because it’s their child.
+“A parent …a grandparent loves a child because it’s their child.
 God makes them like that.”

-“But…on the other hand, maybe it’s good that other people want more from us.
+“But…on the other hand, it’s good that they demand things from us.
 Otherwise what would we do?
 What would we become?”

 Jackie thought about this.